City Year Los Angeles Board

 Based in J.P.
-Morgan’s Los Angeles office, Mr. Shaheen has been with the firm for over 25 years and has specialized in highly structured financings and advisory assignments for intellectual property/ content production and distribution companies, globally.
-During his tenure with J.P.
-Morgan’s Entertainment team, David has been engaged in the structuring, negotiation, and arranging of capital for leading entertainment companies in film, television, music, and exhibition.
-Key financial services provided to clients include loan syndications, public and private debt placements, public equity, asset-backed securitizations, derivatives, foreign exchange, and other risk management products.
-David has been involved in many of the industry’s most important financing and advisory assignments for Lionsgate, MGM Studios, Legendary Pictures, BMG Rights Management, Village Roadshow and Entertainment One.
-Prior to joining the Entertainment team in Los Angeles, David was part of the firm’s Investment Banking team in New York, responsible for coverage of Diversified Industries and leveraged buyout portfolios.
-David holds a Master’s Degree in Business Administration from the Anderson School at UCLA and graduated Phi Beta Kappa from Boston College with a BA in Economics.
-He currently serves on the Board of Directors for nonprofit organizations City Year Los Angeles and America SCORES LA.
+Morgan’s Los Angeles office, Mr. Shaheen has been with the firm for over 25 years and has specialized in highly structured financings and advisory assignments for leading companies in film, television, digital media, music and exhibition globally.
+Key financial services provided to clients include loan syndications, public and private debt placements, public equity, asset-backed securitizations, derivatives, foreign exchange and other risk management products.
+Mr. Shaheen has led many of the industry’s most important financing and advisory assignments for Lionsgate, MGM Studios, Legendary Pictures, Amblin Partners, Concord Music Group, Skydance Media, and Entertainment One.
+Prior to moving to the Los Angeles office, he was part of the firm’s Investment Banking team in New York responsible for coverage of Diversified Industries and its leveraged buyout portfolio.
+Mr. Shaheen holds a Masters Degree in Business Administration from the Anderson School at UCLA and graduated Phi Beta Kappa from Boston College with a BA in Economics.
+He currently serves on the Board of Directors for nonprofit organizations City Year and America SCORES LA.

 One of Hollywood’s most sought-after talents, Octavia Spencer has become a familiar fixture in both television and the silver screen.
-Her performance as Minny in the DreamWorks feature film The Help won her a 2012 Academy Award, BAFTA Award, Golden Globe Award, SAG Award and Broadcast Film Critics’ Choice Award among numerous other accolades.
+Her performance as Minny in the DreamWorks feature film The Help won her the Academy Award, BAFTA Award, Golden Globe Award, SAG Award and Broadcast Film Critics’ Choice Award among numerous other accolades.
 She has since received two additional individual Academy Award nominations and recently served as an executive producer on the critically acclaimed drama, Green Book.

 Fernando Szew is Founding Partner and CEO of MarVista Entertainment (MVE), one of the world’s leading independent studios that creates, acquires and distributes content seen around the world.